uscensusbureau/recon_replication/README.md

 ## Instructions

-### Reconstruction using cesus block- and census tract-level SF1 tables
+### Reconstruction using census block- and census tract-level SF1 tables
 The instructions assume that the user will store reconstruction results in an AWS S3 bucket `<S3ROOT>`